 He admitted his failure to take chances against the South Americans during the World Cup encounter.

-“I take responsibility for this game because if I had taken those chances I had, that would have made it a different ball game now,” the Edo-born forward said after the team’s ouster at the competition.
+“I take responsibility for this game because if I had taken those chances I had, that would have made it a different ball game now,” the Edo-born forward said.

 “I missed a couple of chances that would have finished the game but that’s football because sometimes you win and sometimes you lose.”